A Focus on Research, Education, and Outreach

-Placer Breast Cancer Endowment was incredibly proud to present them a check for $1.5 million to fund a Breast Cancer Chair at UC Davis Comprehensive Cancer Center.
+Placer Breast Cancer Endowment was formed in 2005 with the intent to raise $1.5 million to fund a Breast Cancer Chair at UC Davis Comprehensive Cancer Center.
 In 2015, after many years of fundraisers and support from local businesses and individuals in our community, we were proud to achieve our goal and presented a check to fund the Breast Cancer Chair.
 As the search continues for a dedicated researcher to take the job of endowed chair in our name, the interest on the Endowment is being used to fund an ongoing study about mammograms and breast cancer.
-With funding from the Placer Breast Cancer Foundation, Dr. Diane Miglioretti is has created the Sacramento Area Breast Imaging Registry (SABIR) and using data collected by the registry to: (1) answer pressing questions about the best ways to provide breast cancer screening and surveillance; and (2) create mammography outcome audit reports at the facility and radiologist levels to evaluate their interpretive performance relative to national benchmarks.
+With funding from the Placer Breast Cancer Foundation, Dr. Diane Miglioretti has created the Sacramento Area Breast Imaging Registry (SABIR) and using data collected by the registry to: (1) answer pressing questions about the best ways to provide breast cancer screening and surveillance; and (2) create mammography outcome audit reports at the facility and radiologist levels to evaluate their interpretive performance relative to national benchmarks.
 The registry will be an invaluable resource for local and national breast cancer research.

 As board members and volunteers, we were proud of our achievement, but we knew we could do more.
 The Endowment became a Foundation and we continued the fight.
 In 2016, the Foundation committed to raising $100,000 over 3 years to help fund a study at UC Davis (managed by Wolf-Dietrich Heyer, PhD and Jie Liu, PhD) and their development of a 3D BRCA2 model.
 Mutations in BRCA1 and BRCA2 lead to defective DNA repair and predispose individuals to develop cancer.
 BRCA mutations occur in only 10-15% of all breast cancers, and the study of these proteins will lead researchers to better understand the underlying mechanism of how cancer develops and potentially develop new therapies.
 Dr. Heyer and Dr. Liu have achieved a breakthrough by purifying entire BRCA2 protein, a perquisite to determine its structure and function.
 For a quick overview of this on-going study, please read this Funding Goal Project Summary.
 We completed our commitment to this study in the Spring of 2019.